isomerpages/enterprisesg-fha/pages/OTG Enterprise Pte Ltd.md

 		</div>
 		<div style="flex: 1 1 58%; display: block; margin-left: 3px" class="card-sgds">
 			<h4 style="text-transform: uppercase; color: black;"><b>OTG Enterprise Pte Ltd</b></h4>
-			<p>Tong Garden, a trailblazing brand in Asia known for wholesome snacking, is renowned for its delectable and health-conscious assortment of nuts, seeds, and snacks.
-With a legacy dating back several decades, Tong Garden has steadfastly upheld its commitment to providing consumers with premium quality and innovative flavors.
-Tong Garden products encompass a diverse range, spanning from classic roasted nuts to inventive fusion blends, catering to various palates and dietary preferences.</p>
+			<p>Tong Garden has been producing and distributing quality nuts and snacks since 1963.
+With a wide variety products that cater to every budget and taste.</p>
+			<p>Tong Garden's best-selling nuts have found their way into the homes and hearts of many families and across multiple generations.</p>
 			<p><a target="_blank" href="https://www.tonggarden.com">www.tonggarden.com</a></p>
 		</div>
 	</div>